 A diet with lots of fruits and vegetables should give you all the nutrients you need.
 A multivitamin may help fill in the gaps, but it still can't match the real thing -- food.

 Some people take supplements like cinnamon or chromium to try to keep their blood sugar levels stable.
-It's unclear whether these work.
+These may or may not help.
 If you choose to try them -- or any supplement --discus it with your doctor.
 They can make sure it's safe for you and won't interact with any medication you're taking.

 4. Drinking juice